satishsurani/TodoApp-Laravel/README.md

 - **Update a Todo**: Click the "Update Todo" button next to an existing task to edit the subject or description.
 - **Delete a Todo**: Click the "Delete Todo" button to remove a task from the list.
 - **Search Todos**: Use the search bar to filter tasks based on subject or description.
+- **Pagination**: Use the pagination controls at the bottom of the Todo list to navigate between pages of tasks.

 ## File Structure